 For those who haven’t followed us long, we enjoy a nice glass of wine.
 Of course, we find that the reason they make so many varieties, is because everyone has their own preferences.
 Fortunately, we both are fans of wines on the sweet side, so it’s not hard for us to find a bottle we both agree on.
 On a beautiful Fall day, we joined a group of social influencers for a visit to Rowe Ridge Vineyard & Winery, located at 11255 Leavenworth Road in Kansas City, Kansas.
+This would be our first, but hopefully not last, InstaTasting.

 We want to thank Visit KCK and Rowe Ridge Winery for their hospitality.
 Rest assured that all opinions are our own.